uxxman/raif/README.md

 - Copy Raif's database migrations to your application
 - Mount Raif's engine at `/raif` in your application's `config/routes.rb` file

-2. Run the migrations:
+Run the migrations:
 ```bash
 rails db:migrate
 ```

-3. Configure authentication and authorization for Raif's controllers in `config/initializers/raif.rb`:
+Configure authentication and authorization for Raif's controllers in `config/initializers/raif.rb`, if you're using the [conversations](#conversations) feature or Raif's [web admin](#web-admin):

 ```ruby
 Raif.configure do |config|